BecomingProgrammer/-/README.md

 # MOOC-DS
-DS in MOOC BY PTA
+DS in MOOC by PTA